 There’s no escaping email, but there is escaping copy and paste!

-3. Sync projects between Asana and other work management tools
+3. Connect Asana projects to other work management tools

 Another reason someone might resort to email is that they use a different project management tool than you.
 Maybe you’re part of a large organization in which different teams use different tools catered to their needs — like Jira for development, or Zendesk for customer service.
 Or maybe you need to outsource work to an agency or contractor who doesn’t use Asana.